-During Fiscal Year 2016-17, the provision of water service from VCMWD's VC3 Area was explored as well as obtaining wastewater service from the VCMWD's Lower Moosa Canyon Water Reclamation Facility.
+During fiscal year 2016-17, the provision of water service from VCMWD's VC3 Area was explored as well as obtaining wastewater service from the VCMWD's Lower Moosa Canyon Water Reclamation Facility.
 Preliminary cost estimates indicate that these alternative sources of water and wastewater service are feasible and the environmental impacts continued to be evaluated through fiscal year 2018-19.
-Final determination for the provision of service is scheduled to be completed in fiscal year 2019-20.
+In fiscal year 2019-20, Pardee determined that water and wastewater service directly from RMWD made the most financial sense and requested their project be detached from VCMWD and annexed by RMWD.
+As of the close of the fiscal year, Pardee and RMWD are in process of preparing and submitting the necessary applications to LAFCO for approval of the detachment from VCMWD and annexation to Rainbow Municipal Water District.

-Lilac Hills Ranch - Accretive Investments, Inc., had previously secured from the County a Plan Amendment Authorization (PAA) for their Lilac Hills Ranch project, a 608 acre, 1,750 unit multi-use master planned community development located in the vicinity of West Lilac Road, Rodriguez Road, and Nelson Way.
-After securing approval of the PAA, the developer submitted an application to amend the County's General Plan for the proposed project.
+Lilac Hills Ranch - Accretive Investments, Inc., had previously secured from the County a Plan Amendment Authorization (PAA) for their Lilac Hills Ranch project, a 608-acre, 1,750-unit multi-use master planned community development located in the vicinity of West Lilac Road, Rodriguez Road, and Nelson Way.
+After securing approval of the PAA, the developer applied to amend the County's General Plan for the proposed project.
 The project Environmental Impact Report (EIR) had been sent out for public review by the end of fiscal year 2012-13.
 The District entered into a pre-development agreement with Accretive and issued preliminary concept approval of the facility planning for the project.
-During this time the District continued to work with the developer's engineer in further developing the planning documents for the project, which included opportunities for development of a recycled water service area for treated effluent from the Lower Moosa Canyon Water Reclamation Facility.
+During this time the District continued to work with the developer's engineer in further developing the planning documents for the project, which included opportunities for development of a recycled water service area for treated effluent from the Lower Moosa Canyon

+Water Reclamation Facility.
 In early 2016, the developers petitioned the Board of Supervisors to place the General Plan Amendment initiative on the November 2016 General Ballot Election.
-While the ballot measure failed to pass, the Developer's indicated that they plan to continue their efforts to obtain the General Plan Amendment in fiscal year 2018-19.
-While the General Plan amendment for Lilac Hills Ranch was not presented to the Board of Supervisors in fiscal year 2018-19, the developer has indicated that they will continue to pursue the amendment at a later date.
+While the ballot measure failed to pass, the Developer continued their efforts to obtain the General Plan Amendment.
+After resubmittal through the County Planning and Land Use department, the Board of Supervisors rejected the Lilac Hills Ranch General Plan Amendment over wildfire concerns in June 2020.

 North and South Village Areas - With completion of the Woods Valley Ranch Wastewater Expansion Project, several developments in the District North and South Village Areas are planned to move forward in the upcoming fiscal year.

-Touchstone Communities has 3 projects in the South Village Area; Orchard Run, Park Circle and Bear Peak (formerly Shady Oak).
-Orchard Run is a 300 unit residential subdivision that has completed its development entitlements for the project.
-Park Circle is a mixed use development of 332 residential units, 4.2 acres of commercial area and 5 acres of parks and recreational facilities.
+Touchstone Communities has two projects in the South Village Area; Park Circle East and Park Circle West (formerly Orchard Run).
+Orchard Run is a 300-unit residential subdivision that has completed its development entitlements for the project.
+Park Circle is a mixed-use development of 332 residential units, 4.2 acres of commercial area and 5 acres of parks and recreational facilities.
+Touchstone began construction of the underground utilities, streets, and drainage improvements in fiscal year 2019-20.
+Model home production is planned for early fiscal year 2020-21.

-Bear Peak is a 47 unit residential subdivision on a 5 acre parcel.
-The Bear Peak project was sold to KB Homes in fiscal year 2018-19 and KB has completed their plan approvals and is scheduled to start construction of the underground utilities, streets, and drainage improvements in early fiscal year 2019-20, with model home completion in September, 2019.
+Bear Peak (formerly Shady Oak) is a 47-unit residential subdivision on a 5-acre parcel.
+The Bear Peak project was sold by Touchstone to KB Homes in fiscal year 2018-19.
+KB has completed construction of the underground utilities, streets, and drainage improvements and started home production in fiscal year 2019-20.
+At close of fiscal year, fourteen water meters had been installed and eleven of the homes were occupied.